The Federal Depository Library Program

 The Federal Depository Library Program was established by Congress to ensure that the American public has access to its Government’s information.
 GPO administers the FDLP on behalf of the participating libraries and the public.
 Information products from the Federal Government are disseminated to these nationwide libraries that, in turn, ensure the American public has free access to the materials, both in print and online.

-This library is a congressionally designated depository for U.S. Government documents.
+This symbol designates a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

-The Legal Information Centers on the Wilmington, Delaware, and Harrisburg, Pennsylvania, campuses participate in the Federal Depository Library Program.
-Both of the Centers are selective depositories for United States government documents, Wilmington since 1976 and Harrisburg since 1989.
+The Legal Information Center on the Wilmington, Delaware campus participates in the Federal Depository Library Program.
+It is a selective depository for United States government documents, and has been since 1976 .

 Core documents in the collection are the laws of the United States, Congressional publications, decisions of the Judiciary, and regulations issued by federal agencies.
 Because the study of law touches on all aspects of life, other agency publications are considered for inclusion in the collection as well.